-One of the features about a Hurco that many customers love is the 8-nozzle coolant ring that comes standard on all VMX models of vertical machining centers, and the amount and flow of the flood coolant that can be experienced is sometimes unbelievable to many new users.
+One of the features of Hurco that many customers love is the eight-nozzle coolant ring that comes standard on all VMX models of vertical machining centers.
+The amount and flow of the flood coolant is sometimes unbelievable to many new users.
 Now Hurco VM owners can experience this same overwhelming feeling of flood coolant!

-I recently received a comment on one of my previous blog posts – “5-Axis Programming: programming with tool vectors”- asking about how to designate a 5-axis Transform Planes using IJK UVW vector tokens, instead of the traditional ABC rotary axis designations.
+A while back, I received a comment on one of my previous blog posts asking how to designate 5-axis transform planes using IJK UVW vector tokens instead of the traditional ABC rotary axis designations on their 5-axis CNC machine.
 Instead of just replying to that comment, I thought I would write this post as a response.
-Since this will be a continuation of the previous article on tool vectors, I suggest that you read and understand using IJK tool vectors as a pre-cursor to this article.
+Since this will be a continuation of the 5-axis CNC basics series, I suggest that you read and understand using IJK tool vectors as a pre-cursor to this article.

-The idea behind creating a transform plane using vectors is exactly the same as programming tool movement with IJK tool vectors; however, the difference lies in the fact that you will have two separate vectors…using IJK for one and UVW for the second one.
-The reason you need for two separate “legs” for this function, is because you cannot designate a plane with only one axis.
-I will use the floor inside a room as my analogy…you could not create a floor in a room without having at least two walls.
-With only one, the floor would simply spin around the single axis, and could actually point in any direction.
+The idea behind creating a 5-axis transform plane using vectors is exactly the same as programming tool movement with IJK tool vectors on any machine with a fifth axis.
+However, the difference lies in the fact that you will have two separate vectors: one using IJK and the other using UVW.
+The reason you need two separate “legs” for this function is because you cannot designate a plane with only one axis.
+I will use the floor inside a room as my analogy: you could not create a floor in a room without having at least two walls.
+With only one, the floor would simply spin around that single axis and could actually point in literally any direction.
 To accommodate the two legs of the transform plane, and because we want to determine the direction of the Z-axis ultimately, we will use the X-axis and Y-axis as our legs, or walls of the desired transform plane.

 Today’s Hurco users are well aware of the term SFQ, or Select Surface Finish Quality, on the Hurco control, and probably have a pretty good idea about which settings work best for them – however, many of them probably don’t realize what is actually going on behind the scenes, and what those settings actually mean or how they affect the machine’s behavior.

 Over the years, Hurco has partnered with many tooling companies.
 Recently I received a link from G.W.
 Shultz, that showed a video of one of thier tools cutting 422 Stainless Steel, on a Hurco VMX30HSi High Speed milling machine - at some pretty impressive speeds.
 The information listed in the video comment section says: "Pushing the G.W.
 Schultz Tool HGW40250-01 to 1000SFM in 422 Stainless Steel".

-To understand and begin this migration toward automation, you first must understand and “buy-in” to the ideas of standardization and palletization.
-Winning in the game of “high-mix, low-volume” part manufacturing means reducing spindle downtime, and the first step towards winning that battle is standardizing your setup process. …after all, at the end of the day you can only invoice for the parts that you have completed.
-So reducing the idle time between jobs is a crucial step to getting more done in a typical eight hour shift.Read More
+To understand and begin this migration toward automation, you first must understand and buy in to the ideas of standardization and palletization.
+Winning in the game of high-mix, low-volume part manufacturing means reducing spindle downtime.
+The first step towards winning that battle is standardizing your setup process.
+At the end of the day, you can only invoice for the parts that you have completed.
+So, reducing idle time between jobs is a crucial step to getting more done in a typical eight-hour shift.